 1. The Coastal Barrier Resources Act of 1982 (CBRA) was enacted to prohibit most new federal expenditures and federal financial assistance within a John H. Chafee Coastal Barrier Resources System (CBRS) unit.
-An area designated as a CRBS unit is subject to statutory restrictions on certain actions and programs of the Federal government that subsidize and encourage development on coastal barriers.
-The Act allows for general and specific exceptions, and one specific exception is for nonstructural projects for shoreline stabilization what are designed to mimic, enhance, and restore a natural stabilization sustem.
-The sand from the Masonboro Inlet, which is situated within a CBRS unit has been used beneficially, in the past, on Wrightsville Beach.
-The U.S. Fish and Wildlife (USFWS) concurred that the Wrightsville Beach project met the exception on 10 March 2020 during consultation with USFWS related to the recent Beach Renourishment Evaluation Report (BRER) Study.
+An area designated as a CRBA unit is subject to statutory restrictions on certain actions and programs of the Federal government that subsidize and encourage development on coastal barriers.
+The Act allows for general and specific exceptions, and one specific exception is for nonstructural projects for shoreline stabilization what are designed to mimic, enhance, and restore a natural stabilization system.
+The sand from the Carolina Beach Inlet, which is situated within a CBRS unit has been used beneficially, in the past, on Carolina Beach.
+The U.S. Fish and Wildlife (USFWS) concurred that the Carolina Beach project met the exception on 10 March 2020 during consultation with USFWS related to the recent Beach Renourishment Evaluation Report (BRER) Study.
 However, further consultation will be required as part of this new feasibility study.
-A plan involving beach renourishment will require a large amount of beach compatible sand, possibly more than is available from the inlet itself.
-Costs to construct the project may rise if sand must be taken from an off-shore site, depending on the location and distance from Wrightsville Beach.
+A plan involving beach renourishment will require a large amount of beach compatible sand, possiblymore than is available from the inlet itself.
+Costs to construct the project may rise if sand must be taken from an off-shore site, depending on the location and distance from Carolina Beach.

-2. Additional real estate may be required thus incurring an additional cost to the project and result in a negative effect to the Benefit-Cost Ratio and economic justification.

-3. There is potential for adverse impacts if the Future Without Project (FWOP) condition (i.e., the No Action Plan) is selected, as severe storm impacts to property could occur.
+- 2. There is a low risk that additional real estate may be required thus incurring an additional cost to the project and result in a negative effect to the Benefit-Cost Ratio and economic justification. - 3.
+There is potential for adverse impacts if the Future Without Project (FWOP) condition (i.e., the No Action Plan) is selected, as severe storm impacts to property could occur.

-Figure 1 Map of Wrightsville Beach currently authorized Federal project
+Figure 1 Map of Carolina Beach currently authorized Federal project